Sparse long blocks and the variance of the longest common subsequences in random words: Replacing a long block by iid has a biased effect

-At this stage the reader, might wonder about the significance of the interval \eqref{interval}.
-The answer is found when we consider two independent iid strings where one has length $2d$ and the other has any length not in the interval \eqref{interval}.
-Then, the expected length of the LCS of two such strings, is less or equal to $\gamma_k^e$ times the average of the lengths of the two strings.
-(To understand why, recall that the function $\gamma_k$ is concave.)
 We can now use this for an alignment $\vec a$ between $X$ and $Y$.
-Since, $\gamma_k^e<\gamma^*_k$, we infer that if too many of the pieces $X_{2di+1}X_{2di+2}\ldots X_{2d(i+1)}$ are to be matched by $\vec a$ with a piece of $Y$ having length outside \eqref{interval}, then the score of the alignment $\vec a$ would, with high probability, be below optimal.
+Since, $\gamma_k^e<\gamma^*_k$, we infer that if too many of the pieces $X_{2di+1}X_{2di+2}\cdots X_{2d(i+1)}$ are to be matched by $\vec a$ with a piece of $Y$ having length outside the interval given in \eqref{interval}, then the score of the alignment $\vec a$ would, with high probability, be below optimal.
 Hence, $\vec a$ would typically not correspond to an LCS.
 This argument is made rigorous in the proof of Lemma~\ref{lemmaQ}.